 If you walk down las Ramblas towards Plaza de Colón, you get to Barcelona port.
 On a sunny day it is a beautiful place to relax, walk and have lunch at one of the many restaurants in the area.

-I was staying at Le Meridien Barcelona and through their unlock art programme I was offered complimentary tickets to Palau Guell just because I was a guest.
-I loved this building and it is definitely worth a visit as this is a magnificent example of the early days of Gaudí’s incredible architectural imagination.
+I was staying at Le Meridien Barcelona and through their unlock art programme I was offered complimentary tickets to Palau Guell .
+I loved this building and it is definitely worth a visit as it is a magnificent example of the early days of Gaudí’s incredible architectural imagination.
 It is a neo-Gothic palace that Gaudí built just off La Ramblas in the late 1880s for the industrialist Eusebi Güell who lived there with his 10 children.

 RELAX YOU ARE IN SPAIN